Categories

 We offer competitive rifle-hunting packages.
 Impala hunts take place on our ranch in South Africa.
 Impalas are plentiful and free-ranging, and hunting prices are cheap.
 They are hunted and shot by walk and stalk methods.

 When hunting impala, shot placement is crucial for ethical hunting and optimal meat recovery.
+For an ethical and effective kill, aim for the lungs, as this is a key target area that ensures a quick and humane harvest.
 A high lung shot is often the best bet for a clean kill, as it maximizes success and minimizes meat spoilage.
 Aim a bit higher or shoot directly up the fore leg to increase your chances of hitting vital organs.
 A single shot, if placed correctly, is usually sufficient to bring down an impala.
 The best shot placement for hunting impala is a high heart/lung shot.

 The recommended calibers for hunting impala are between 6mm to 30 caliber.
 Choosing the right caliber is a far better choice for effective hunting, especially when tracking wounded animals.
 Always shoot with care to avoid hitting more than one animal, particularly when the herd includes female impala.
 Sustainable hunting practices, such as focusing on less meat consumption and making full use of the meat from your hunt, are encouraged.